Jason3S/rx-stream/README.md

 # rx-stream

-node streams for rxjs 5
+This is a simple library for converting to and from NodeJS stream and rxjs 5.